 In 1975, Dorothy Nichols became the Unit’s first woman to graduate and receive a commission through the UVA NROTC program.

-From the first PNS, Commander Kelly, to the current PNS, Captain Kennedy, Virginia’s NROTC has produced outstanding naval officers.
+From the first PNS, Commander Kelly, to the current PNS, Captain Rovenolt, Virginia’s NROTC has produced outstanding naval officers.
 Since its first graduating class of midshipmen in 1943, more than 2,150 midshipmen have received commissions through the UVA NROTC program.